Sydney Airport: Since 2011: Modern history

-In June 2013, the airport released a draft version of its 2033 Masterplan, which proposes operating domestic and international flights from the same terminals using 'swing gates', along with upgrading Terminal 3 (currently the Qantas domestic terminal) to accommodate the Airbus A380.

-On 17 February 2014, the Australian Government approved Sydney Airport's Master Plan 2033, which outlines the airport's plans to cater to the forecast demand of 74 million passengers in 2033.
+In June 2013, the airport released a draft version of its 2033 Master Plan, which proposes operating domestic and international flights from the same terminals using 'swing gates', along with upgrading Terminal 3 (currently the Qantas domestic terminal) to accommodate the Airbus A380.
+On 17 February 2014, the Australian Government approved the Master Plan, which outlines the airport's plans to cater to the forecast demand of 74 million passengers in 2033.
 The plan includes Sydney Airport's first-ever integrated ground transport plan.